 Investing for beginners starts with acquiring a basic understanding of the principles of investing.
 While you need to know what you are doing as an investor, it is often more important to know what not to do.
 You need to stay away from investments that you do not understand.
 Remember the words of the legendary investor Charlie Munger, who famously said: “If I know where I’m going to die, I will not go there.”

 Start with simple investments, and rely on genuine advice from accomplished investment professionals, while staying away from “hot tips” and “get rich quick” ideas from sources with vested interests.
 There are many investment scams out there but with common sense, they are easily avoided.
 If it sounds too good to be true, it’s not true!

-Investing for beginners is not about getting rich quick.
-A conservative approach and a long term time horizon are generally more profitable and less risky than a “get rich quick” approach.
+Investing for beginners is not about getting rich quickly.
+A conservative approach and a long-term time horizon are generally more profitable and less risky than a “get rich quick” approach.
 As with baseball, playing good defense and hitting a lot of singles will win more games than swinging for a home run every time you step up to the plate!